ludmattern/ft_transcendence/workspace/notes/nkermani_notes.md

-KEEP IN MIND HOW TO HANDLE user's status (offline,online,ingame)
+KEEP IN MIND HOW TO HANDLE user's status (offline,online,ingame) NEED TO CLEAN MOST OF consumers.py (make sure data or redefined event is mandatory)

 Check requirements for each dockerfile and give version for each of those which doesn't